evanjflack/evanjflack.github.io/index.md

 I am interested in empirical industrial organization and applied microeconomics.
 In my job market paper (available mid-november), I study how historcially dominant producers of consumer packaged goods respond to entry by "craft" firms.
 I am advised by Liran Einav, Ali Yurukoglu, and Jose Ignacio Cuesta.

-From 2018-2021 I was a research assistant to Amitabh Chandra at the Harvard Kennedy School of Government.
+From 2018 to 2021 I was a research assistant to Amitabh Chandra at the Harvard Kennedy School of Government.
 In 2018, I graduated cum laude from Rice University with a B.A. in Mathematical Economic Analysis and Mathematics.

 ### Curriculum Vitae